canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 #### Licenses

 All open source software licensed under an [Open Source Initiative approved license](https://opensource.org/licenses) can be used as long as its use is compliant with its terms and conditions.
-Using open source software without modifications internally (within the Governemnt of Canada) and for public facing applications is not considered distribution and does not require that code be shared back.
+Using open source software without modifications internally (within the Government of Canada) and for public facing applications is not considered distribution and does not require that code be shared back.

 **note:** notice?
 AGPL?